 Yes, it’s just one walker.
 But as Mando points out, it’s more than enough to decimate the small group.
 Cara suggests they move because “it’s a big planet”, but the villagers don’t want to move.
 I get that it’s their ancestral land but come on.
 They literally have a whole PLANET to migrate around.
 Sometimes Star Wars writers forget the scope that they are working with.
 Planets are often treated like cities or lands.
 And I’ll never forget Ezra Bridger saying in Season 4 of Rebels “I’ve lived on this planet my whole life and I don’t know where to go.”

 Well, that’s equivalent of me being lost in China, and complaining that I can’t get back to New York.
 I also really love how Mando never removes his helmet.
 It’s in stark contrast to the Mandalorians in Rebels who remove their helmets all the time.
 But I’m sure it can be retconned in the future.
 He meets a young woman who shows a possible interest in him.
 But Mando like a robot does not reciprocate.
 He is a broken man and his helmet never leaving his head in the company of others shows how he has isolated himself from organic society.

-This episode may be shifting away from the heart quickening storyline of the first three episodes, but I feel it is just as good (in its own way) and I haven’t been this excited about Star Wars content, since, oh, 2005.
-I give Chapter 4 of this amazing “book”, 4 out of 5 Death Stars and I can’t wait to see where The Mandalorian goes next.
+This episode may be shifting away from the heart-quickening storyline of the first three episodes.
+But I feel it is just as good (in its way) and I haven’t been this excited about Star Wars content since, oh, 2005.
+I give Chapter 4 of this amazing “book” 4 out of 5 Death Stars and I can’t wait to see where The Mandalorian goes next.